-DocumentViewer has full support for virtual documents.
-When a document is set, it will subscribe to the CollectionChanged event of the Pages collection and will update the view, thumbnail, bookmark and annotation parts accordingly if pages are added or removed while the document is being viewed.
-Although the view automatically track all changes, it is recommended to call DocumentViewer.BeginUpdate/documentviewer.endupdate when adding or removing more than a handful of pages at once to minimize flickering and optimize performance.
+DocumentViewer fully supports virtual documents.
+When a document is set, it will subscribe to the CollectionChanged event of the Pages collection and will update the view, thumbnail, bookmark, and annotation parts accordingly if pages are added or removed while the document is being viewed.
+Although the view automatically tracks all changes, it is best to call DocumentViewer.BeginUpdate/documentviewer.endupdate when adding or removing more than a handful of pages at one time in order to minimize flickering and optimize performance.

-To save a virtual document into cache, use LEADDocument.SaveToCache as usual and information about the pages (from LEADDocument.Pages) and their owner documents IDs (from LEADDocument.Documents) are stored in the cache.
+To save a virtual document into the cache, call LEADDocument.SaveToCache as usual.
+Information about the pages (from LEADDocument.Pages) and their owner document's IDs (from LEADDocument.Documents) are stored in the cache.

-When DocumentFactory.LoadFromCache is called with the ID of a virtual document, the toolkit will try to automatically load all the child documents required to reconstruct the virtual document by calling DocumentFactory.LoadFromCache with the ID each.
+When DocumentFactory.LoadFromCache is called with the ID of a virtual document, the toolkit will try to automatically load all the child documents required to reconstruct the virtual document by calling DocumentFactory.LoadFromCache with the ID of each one.
 If this fails for any document, then the pages that belong to it are not loaded and are removed from the virtual document.

 There are two common scenarios of using source and virtual documents, as follows: